isw-kudos/huddo-docs/docs/boards/cp/index.md

 Are [detailed here](../env/common.md).

+**Customising Boards notifications**:

+ Some elements of the Boards notifications that are sent out [can be customised](/boards/env/notifications).

 **Activity migration variables**:

 The Activity migration chart will be deployed separately but use the same config file.
 The variables are [described here](migration/index.md).